yisola2/Parallel/README.md

 - **GPU Scaling**: Super-linear throughput gains with multiple GPUs
 - **Batch Size Impact**: Larger batches require more GPUs for optimal performance
 - **Memory Constraints**: Batch size 128 requires ≥2 GPUs due to memory limits

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request
-4. Maintain test coverage

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.